SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 **Deliverables**:

-1. Take a screenshot of the HAProxy stat page.
+1. Take a screenshots of the HAProxy stat page showing more than 2 web application running.
+Additional screenshots are welcome to see a sequence of experimentations like shutting down a node and starting more nodes.

 2. Give your own feelings about the final solution.
 Propose improvements or ways to do the things differently.
 If any, provides the links of your readings for